 Students learn which job they are being referred to at a FWS/SWS information session during Orientation week.

-- New students with FWS/SWS eligibility are required to attend their scheduled information session during Orientation.
+- New students with FWS/SWS eligibility are required to attend the scheduled information session during Orientation.

 - Along with learning about the job they are being referred to, students will learn important information about the work-study program, and get tips about how to navigate the hiring process.

 Many continuing students return to the same FWS/SWS job that was held during the previous academic year.
 If Career and Employment Services (CES) is notified that the student is not returning to the same job, then the student has an opportunity to attend the FWS/SWS Referral Sessions in the spring and obtain a new position for the next year.